acmin1/SC1015-A124-Team-10/README.md

 # SC1015 A124 Team 10: Sleep Efficiency Project:

 ## About
-Our mini project for SC1015 *(Introduction to Data Science and Artificial Intelligence)* aims to explore the <u>factors that affect Sleep Efficiency</u>.
+Our mini project for SC1015 *(Introduction to Data Science and Artificial Intelligence)* aims to explore the ***factors that affect Sleep Efficiency***.
-<br/><br/>

 ## Background
 Studies show that more than one-third of adults in the US do not get enough sleep on a regular basis and are sleep deprived.
-Given the importance of sleep for our overall health and wellbeing, it's crucial that we understand the <u>factors that affect Sleep Efficiency</u>.
+Given the importance of sleep for our overall health and wellbeing, it's crucial that we understand the ***factors that affect Sleep Efficiency***.

 ## Contributors